Parallel approximation of min-max problems

-In the special case of the SDP \eqref{eq:SDP} our algorithm yields a direct polynomial-space simulation of multi-message quantum interactive proofs, resulting in a first-principles proof of $\cls{QIP}=\cls{PSPACE}$.
-By contrast, all other known proofs \cite{JainJ+09,Wu10} rely on the highly nontrivial fact that the verifier and prover in a quantum interactive proof can be assumed to exchange only three messages \cite{KitaevW00}.
-The original proof of Jain \emph{et al.}~also relies on the additional assumption that verifier's only message to the prover is a single classical coin flip \cite{MarriottW05}.
+By contrast, all other known proofs \cite{JainJ+11,Wu10} rely upon the fact that the verifier can be assumed to exchange only three messages with the prover \cite{KitaevW00}.
+The original proof of Jain \emph{et al.}\ \cite{JainJ+11} also relies on the additional fact that the verifier's only message to the prover can be just a single classical coin flip \cite{MarriottW05}.

+Of course, every other competing-provers complexity class whose protocol can be cast as a double interactive proof also collapses to $\cls{PSPACE}$, such as the aforementioned class $\cls{DQIP}(1,2)$ based on short quantum games.

+It follows from the collapse of $\cls{DQIP}$ and $\cls{DIP}$ to $\cls{PSPACE}$ that these classes are closed under complement and that they are robust with respect to the choice of parameters $c,s$.
+(Indeed, it may be assumed that $c=1$ and $s\leq 2^{-q}$ for any desired polynomially-bounded function $q(|x|)$---see Section \ref{sec:consequences:robust}.)

+Prior to the present work polynomial-space algorithms were known only for two-turn classical interactive proofs with competing provers ($\cls{RG}(2)$), for one-turn quantum interactive proofs with competing provers ($\cls{QRG}(1)$), and for single-prover quantum interactive proofs ($\cls{QIP}$).
+Our result unifies and subsumes all of these algorithms.
+It also demonstrates for the first time the existence of a polynomial-space algorithm for a competing-prover interaction (classical or quantum) in which one prover reacts adaptively to the other.